86Box/docs/settings/peripherals.rst

 |isa_memory| ISA Memory Expansion
 ---------------------------------

 Add up to four ISA-based memory expansion cards, for machines which support memory expansion through the ISA bus.
+Click |clear| to search for cards by name.

 The memory start address and size for each card can be configured through its respective *Configure* button.

 |isa_rom| ISA ROM Cards
 -----------------------

 Add up to four ROM expansion cards, which can load a predefined or custom BIOS option ROM directly into the emulated machine.
+Click |clear| to search for cards by name.

 The **Vision Systems LBA Enhancer** ROM can help work around the :ref:`hard disk size limits <hardware/diskimages:Hard disk size limits>` on many older machines.
 Hard disks up to 8055 MB (16367 cylinders, 16 heads, 63 sectors) in size are supported; they must be manually configured to **8 cylinders, 8 heads and 8 sectors** on the machine's BIOS setup utility for the Enhancer to handle them.